 What this is (and is not)

-This is a short evening ritual to reduce mental noise.
-It is not a to-do list or a productivity system.
+This is a short evening ritual to reduce mental noise before sleep.
+It is not a productivity system, a full journal, or a place to solve tomorrow at 11 PM.

 The sleep brain dump ritual